 What we don’t: Subpar traction on wet surfaces; latest model runs smaller than prior versions.

-Many of the sandals featured on our list come in men’s and women’s styles, but Teva’s Tirra is the only option here that’s purpose-built for women.
-Our favorite feature is the strap design, which consists of overlapping horizontal straps at the front for locking down the forefoot and a beefier strap at the rear that secures the heel and ankle in place.
+Many of the sandals featured on our list come in men’s and women’s styles, but Teva’s Tirra is purpose-built for women.
+Our favorite feature is the strap design, which consists of overlapping horizontal straps at the front for locking down the forefoot and a beefier strap at the rear to secure the heel and ankle in place.
 We also like the generous pull tab at the back, which is a small but thoughtful touch for making the on/off process quick and easy.
 And all of the straps are backed by a cushy neoprene lining, which does a great job of minimizing friction and preventing hot spots from the straps rubbing against your foot throughout the day.
-All in all, it’s a well-rounded outdoor sandal with a highly effective fit system.
+All in all, this is a well-rounded outdoor sandal with a highly effective fit system.

-What’s not to like about the Teva Tirra?
-First and foremost, the Tirra’s sole is a little underbuilt for hiking over slippery surfaces like wet rocks and logs.
+We dropped the Tirra in our rankings this year because the sole is underbuilt for hiking over slippery surfaces like wet rocks and logs.
 The grippiest rubber is concentrated at the center of the outsole directly underneath the heel and ball of the foot, while the lugs along the sides are noticeably less pronounced and prone to slippage if your foot placement isn’t precise.
-We also found that the high arch made us feel a little tippy and off-balance while hiking (almost like wearing a pair of heels).
-Finally, with a recent update to the footbed, some users have noted that sizing has changed (many have needed to size up a half to full size compared to past models).
-To be clear, the Teva has its place for easy hikes and casual days on the water, but the subpar grip and fit intricacies will be enough to deter some.
+We also found that the high arch made us feel a little off-balance while hiking, almost like wearing heels.
+Finally, with a recent update to the footbed, some users have noted that sizing has changed, and many have needed to size up a half to a full size compared to past models.
+The Teva has its place for easy hikes and casual days on the water, but the subpar grip and fit intricacies will be enough to deter some users.

 See the Women's Teva Tirra